person touching screen, heart with line chart

 Thiago de Lucena | San Diego State University

-Thiago de Lucena is an assistant professor in Economics at San Diego State University.
+Thiago de Lucena is an Assistant Professor in Economics at San Diego State University.
 He joined the faculty at SDSU after completing his Ph.D. in Economics at the University of California, Davis.
 He is interested in development economics, labor economics, and political economy.
 His recent work seeks to understand the relationships between the gender of institutional leadership and the gender gap in top positions.
 He also studies the relationship between corruption and political participation.

 Hao Fe